FAQs - With The Way expected to..

 Who runs The Way Youth Zone?

 A new charity has been formed called Wolverhampton Youth Zone, the Board of Trustees are local business people alongside the Council, who as volunteers will ensure the new charity delivers for the young people of Wolverhampton.
-The Chairman of Wolverhampton Youth Zone is Steve Morgan OBE.
+The Chairman of Wolverhampton Youth Zone is John Gough.
 The day-to-day management of the Youth Zone is the responsibility of a team of qualified, trained and experienced paid staff.

 How much does the Youth Zone cost to run?